Northampton Man Faces Shocking Child Sex and Stalking Charges

-• One count of attempting to cause a child aged 13 to 15 to watch or look at an image of sexual activity (alleged to have occurred on June 4, 2021).
+• Attempting to make a child aged 13 to 15 watch or look at sexual images (June 4, 2021)

-• One count of attempting to engage in sexual communication with a child (between June 6, 2021 and July 1, 2021).
+• Attempting to engage in sexual communication with a child (June 6 to July 1, 2021)

-• Three counts of stalking with intent to cause serious distress under Section 4A of the Protection from Harassment Act 1997 (alleged in 2024).
+• Three counts of stalking with intent to cause serious distress against police officers in 2024

-Tilley pleaded not guilty to all charges during his court appearance.
+Tilley slammed the allegations, pleading not guilty to all charges during the hearing.

-Members of the public with information related to the case are urged to contact police or report anonymously via Crimestoppers.
+If you have any information related to this case, you are urged to contact police or report anonymously via Crimestoppers.

-If you have been affected by any of the issues raised in this article, support and advice are available via the NSPCC, Childline, and Victim Support.
+Support is available for anyone affected by issues raised in this article.
+Help and advice can be found through the NSPCC, Childline, and Victim Support.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.